Dark Mode

 • Submitted inaccurate forms

 If your Green Card renewal application is denied, you might have the option to appeal the decision or reapply with additional documentation addressing the issues raised in the denial notice.
+Talk to our immigration attorneys at Spar & Bernstein who will provide professional advice on your next steps.

 Form I-90